DRAFT Ver. 5b, © 2013, Glen J. Kuban

 Fig. 8.
 Mindoro Dwarf Buffalo (Tamaraw) |

-Most other aspects of the creature are not very stegosaur like, and are actually more compatible with a rhinoceros or chameleon.
-Specifically, stegosaurs (Fig. 5) had tiny heads with pointed, narrow snouts, and rather long, tapering necks--nothing like large head, wide snout, and short neck seen in the carving.
-Even more problematic, the carving shows no tail spikes.
-These manacing weapons are among the most unique and stunning features of stegosaurs, and not something an artist would easily overlook.
+Another signigificant problem for the stegosaur adherents is the lack of tail spikes on the carving.
+These manacing weapons, often called "thagomizers" after a Gary Larson cartoon, are among the most unique and stunning features of stegosaurs, and not something an artist would easily overlook.
 The carving also shows front and hind legs of similar size, even though stegosaurs had rear legs far larger than the front legs.
 Moreover, two large projections are seen at the back of the head on the carved creature.
-No such features would be expected on a stegosaur, but could readily represent ears on a rhino (Figs. 7 & 9), or the folds or furrows of a chameleon neck frill (Fig 4a), or as noted earlier, the spikes on the head of a horned lizard (Fig. 4b).
+No such features would be expected on a stegosaur.
+However, they could readily represent ears on a rhino (Figs. 7 & 9), or the folds or furrows of a chameleon neck frill (Fig 4a), or as noted earlier, the spikes on the head of a horned lizard (Fig. 4b).
 It seems unlikely that a carver familiar with living stegosaurs would neglect striking features such as long tail spikes, but add prominent features on the head that did not exist.
 If one argues that the image might be so stylized that this is possible, then no anatomic features of the creature can be trusted to be very realistic or meaningful.
 Indeed, as one blogger (Rogue, 2009) observed, if the carving is really supposed to be a Stegosaurus, it gets things remarkably wrong at both ends.

 Now this end is called the Thagomizer... |